regebro/supporting-python-3/source/intro.rst

 Chapter 3, :ref:`preparing-chapter` lists things you should change before porting, and Chapter 6 :ref:`improving-chapter` lists modern idioms in Python that you already can use, depending on what Python versions you need to support.
-To ease porting, many of the new functions and modules in Python 3 has been backported to Python 2.6 or Python 2.7, and the only thing that stops you from using this already is if you need to support older versions.
+To ease porting, many of the new functions and modules in Python 3 have been backported to Python 2.6 or Python 2.7, and the only thing that stops you from using this already is if you need to support older versions.